vndee/blockchain-demo/README.md

-A very simple blockchain and its applications implementation in Python.
+A very simple implementation of blockchain and its applications in Python.

 - [Blockchain](#blockchain)
 - [Cryptocurrency](#cryptocurrency)